2008 Belgian Grand Prix: Reaction

-Some Formula One drivers believed that Hamilton had gained an advantage.
-Sébastien Bourdais of Toro Rosso said that "the penalty is really rough but in the end it's up to you to give the position back or not.
+Some Formula One drivers focussed more on Hamilton gaining an advantage, rather than a penalty of 25 seconds over-punishing him for the fact that Räikkönen later crashed out having already re-passed Hamilton.
+Sébastien Bourdais of Toro Rosso said that "the penalty is really rough but in the end it's up to you to give the position back (which he did) or not.
 Pretty straightforward".
 The view was reiterated by his fellow drivers Nico Rosberg and Jarno Trulli.
 Trulli believed that "Hamilton got an advantage by cutting the chicane", saying, "Had he stayed on the road, he wouldn't have had the speed to overtake the Ferrari.
 In the same way at Monza someone could cut the first chicane, catch a rival's draft, and overtake him under braking at Roggia".

 Former world champion Niki Lauda said that he did "not understand this completely wrong decision", adding "It's unbelievable how the best driver in yesterday's race makes no mistakes and only gets six points".
 He called for the formation of permanent race stewards, instead of the temporary steward system currently in place.
 He called it "the worst judgement in the history of F1", saying, "It's absolutely unacceptable when three [stewards] influence the championship like this".
 Three-time world champion Jackie Stewart said that "F1 attracts the largest capital investment in sport, but it's being overseen by people who are not doing it full-time and we get inconsistent decisions".

 The original penalty received mixed reactions in the world press.
 Byron Young in Britain's Daily Mirror said that it was the stewards' decision "that mars sport and turns fans away, that ruins the efforts of even the best competitors, taints the day and leaves fans wondering what exactly they are 'fans' of".
 The Finnish daily newspaper Helsingin Sanomat noted that though the Grand Prix had "crushed" Räikkönen's championship dreams, Hamilton had adhered "with the rules of racing" in giving the position back.
 The newspaper put Räikkönen's disappointment down to his crash, rather than the chicane incident.
 In Italy, La Gazzetta dello Sport declared that the decision was justified, stating that Hamilton "should have waited at least another turn rather than attacking so soon".

 The incident and subsequent court hearing led to a clarification by the FIA, saying that drivers must wait one further corner after cutting a chicane before attempting another overtaking manoeuvre.
 Formula One driver and a director of the Grand Prix Drivers' Association Mark Webber said that the clarification had made the issue much clearer: